-I have been so touched and saddened by the RAD blogs I have read lately.
+I have been so touched and saddened by the Reactive Attachment Disorder blogs I have read lately.
 The struggles and absolute heartache are quite evident.
 These are people full of faith in God and their children.
 And yet it hurts.
 And is harder than anything they’ve ever done before.
 I know this road.
 I’ve been there.
 I want to be an encourager tonight.
 To give you strength and courage for just one more day.

 Some of our history is scattered throughout my postings but our basic history is we have two biological kids, now 20 and 16, and three adopted siblings, now 19, 11, and 10.
 Our oldest adopted daughter B came to us when she was 10 1/2.
 She had spent 7 1/2 years with her birth parents, years full of abuse and neglect.
 After 4 years with us and finally discovering a RAD therapist, she divulged that she had been se*ually abused.
 We spent four years lost and hopeless before that trying to get her help and find out what was wrong.
 As we discovered her abuse she started unveiling all the ways she had tried to hurt us.
 We knew nothing of RAD or any adoption issues when we got the kids.
 We were so ignorant and trusting and that cost us dearly.
 We would have protected all of our family and gotten B the help she needed immediately.

 Last night S apologized in tears to me again because she had so much anger towards me.
 Pitching fits, screaming, biting, all directed at me.
 But she worked through it.
 And now she knows that I will never leave her, no matter what.
-She still battles her thoughts and feelings, but there is hope.
+She still battles her thoughts and feelings of unworthiness, but there is hope.
 We have moments when our family time is good, not sabotaged by my RAD children.
 Times when they allow themselves to be happy and not scared.
-Genuine feelings of love without maniuulation.
+Genuine feelings of love without manipulation.
 Yes, there is hope.

 I don’t have great advice on raising your special needs child.
 I will say to take care of yourself.
 You can’t fill up your family from an empty vessel.
 You have been given an amazing task, of raising damaged children to learn to love and trust again.
 God knows the depth of our abilities and strengths so much more than we do.
-When you’ve reached the end, that’s where God’s grace and power is most evident.
+When you’ve reached the end, that’s when God’s grace and power is most evident.